 Proper eye PPE use

 Ensuring the right fit is key for injury prevention.
 Eyewear should sit as close to your face as possible without touching your eyelashes.
 It shouldn’t be crooked or loose, both of which can cause PPE failures.
 Remember, regular glasses are NOT a substitute for ANSI-rated safety glasses.
 When in doubt, pick eyewear that’s certified for the type of work you’re doing.
+Having a toolbox talk on eye protection can underscore the importance of choosing the right PPE for various tasks.

 Other ways to avoid injury